aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/shapesalignmenttype/_index.md

 ---
 title: ShapesAlignmentType
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Defines a way to change the placement of selected shapes on the slide.
+description:  Defines a way to change the placement of selected shapes on the slide.
 type: docs
 weight: 494
 url: /java/com.aspose.slides/shapesalignmenttype/